Radicalius/G01F/README.md

 - Ditto: Duplicate the top of the stack
 - Ditto2: Duplicate first 2 elements of the stack
 - Flop: swaps 1st two elements in the stack
+- Swap: references the stack like a 1-indexed array; moves the element at specified index to the top of the stack, deleting its original copy.